 - They are not a fire hazard, another misconception.
 The finer textured mulches are more likely to combust.

-What Arborist Chips Do:
+What Wood Chips Do:

 - They do keep the soil at an even temperature, kind of like a blanket.